 In the summer around 1980, this man was a teenager.
 He had a weekend job scraping and painting a house.
-One Saturday morning, he was at work and climbed a ladder to reach the second floor of the building.
-When he got there, he looked through the window and saw Dr. Hankey on top of a young boy between the ages of 10-20 - probably 15.
-The boy was face down on the
+One Saturday morning, he was at work

 7In including this incident, we acknowledge that we do not know if the young man was of age to consent to sex, and if the sex was in fact consensual.
 While we have been mindful of not including incidents that have no connection to the university, here, because of the latter interaction where the man had a "creepy" encounter with Dr. Hankey, we concluded there was a sufficient connection to the university for it to be considered.